Skip to content

 connectionUrlClient connection address.

-For China region, enter: amqps://iot-amqp.quectelcn.com:5671/quec-open
+For China region, enter amqps://iot-amqp.quectelcn.com:5671/quec-open

-For Europe region, enter: amqps://iot-amqp.acceleronix.io:5671/quec-open
+For Europe region, enter amqps://iot-amqp.acceleronix.io:5671/quec-open

-usernameUsername used when creating the connection, see Username Generation Guide below for generation method.
+usernameUsername used when creating the connection, see "Username Generation Guide" below for generation method.

-passwordPassword used when creating the connection, generated from username and AccessSecret, see Password Generation Guide below for generation method.
+passwordPassword used when creating the connection, generated from username and AccessSecret, see "Password Generation Guide" below for generation method.

-queueNameQueue name for connection, can be obtained from the SaaS Details -> Message Subscription -> Queue List page.
+queueNameQueue name for connection, which can be obtained from the "SaaS Development" -> "Message Subscription" -> "Message Queue" page.

 Username and Password Generation Methods